gate3/bitfinex-assignment/README.md

 - To ensure we have an atomic transaction when using the mitigation method above, I will have a timeout setting.
 Once the timeout has expired and the transaction has not been completed, the orders will be enqueued again.
 - I would find a better way to identify peers instead of the current peer id, I would assign a uuid which is broadcasted by all peers once connection has been established.
 The current peer id becomes wrong if a peer gets disconnected.
 - To make things more secure, I would introduce an escrow method, which will take custody of the sell order till transaction is completed and settle the buyer
+- I would introduce an order id which will help with parallel processing.
+Currently the project only works with a single order at a time and only the order at the top of the queue.
+Having an order id, would allow working with orders at any point in the order book.
+An order Id will also help with eventual consistency.

 ### What Was Not Completed